Tresor11/final-capstone/README.md

 ### This project is a single page application built with React,Redux and Rails

-#### The application resell-app where users can sell or the buy partally used items for an affordable price
+#### The application resell-app where users can sell or buy partally used items for an affordable price.

 <hr />